5G - Enabling remote real-time musical collaboration

 Remote music performance

-We teamed up to explore remote music performance for geographically distributed rehearsals, songwriting, concerts, or teaching, as well as leveraging remote talent in studio recordings.
-A team of engineers, producers, songwriters and performers are the minds behind an innovative prototype, which addresses the following needs in addition to the technical challenges:
+We teamed up to explore remote music performance for geographically distributed rehearsals, songwriting, concerts, or teaching, as well as letting remote talent participate in studio recordings.
+A team of engineers, producers, songwriters and performers are the minds behind an innovative prototype solution for connected music applications.
+Through our partnership with MIND Music Labs and their ELK MusicOS we are able to leverage the extremely low latency required to run this solution.
+In addition to the technical challenges, it addresses the following needs:

 — Remote presence in real-time music collaboration